 Bastida also struck a chord by framing the climate crisis as a generational injustice.
 Amplifying the voice of the generations that will face the future consequences of today’s decision-making (which she called ‘climate warriors’), Bastida encouraged the companies among the audience to value the insights of youth, pointing to companies that have already seen benefits from incorporating youth advisory councils.

-Leveraging CCS to reach net zero
+Leveraging CCS to reach net-zero

-In the fireside discussion ‘Are investments in scaling carbon capture and storage (CCS) the key to keeping 1.5 alive?’, we heard how, for sectors where reducing emissions is particularly challenging, deploying carbon capture technologies is one of the few strategies available for decarbonization.
+In the fireside discussion ‘Are investments in scaling carbon capture and storage (CCS) the key to keeping 1.5 alive?’, we heard how, for sectors where reducing emissions is particularly challenging, deploying CCS technologies is one of the few strategies available for decarbonization.
 Matthew Oxenford, Senior Analyst for Europe and climate policy at The Economist Intelligence Unit and moderator of the talk, questioned whether CCS is sometimes used as a rationale for continuing fossil fuel dependence when the imperative should be on direct emission reductions at their source.
 The participants reached a consensus: CCS and proactive emission cutting measures are not conflicting paths but integral, mutually supportive elements within the larger scheme of climate change mitigation.
-We at CEEZER hold the view that while these strategies are mutually supportive, prioritizing emissions reduction and phasing out fossil fuels is indispensable for net zero.
+We at CEEZER hold the view that while these strategies are mutually supportive, prioritizing emissions reduction and phasing out fossil fuels is indispensable for net-zero.

 Sustainability is at the core